 It took all of her strength to turn away from the river and ghosts.
 Reluctantly, she took Jehm's hand and headed back to their cog anchored in the cool shadow of the Rim wall.
 Malick followed her.

-Together, they set to work unpacking, but Sethe's thoughts were of the River of Dust.
-She had thought it was a metaphor, and said as much.
+Together, they set to work unpacking, but Sethe's thoughts were focused on the River of Dust.
+She had thought it was a metaphor and said as much.
 "You people," she told her husband, "are so fond of them."
 Gleaners harvested words, not crops.
 Spinners twisted meanings, not yarn.
 Weavers crafted tales, not cloth.
-"Still, I should have known," she said.
+"Still, I should have known," she said brightly.
 "I should have realized.
 If the Dry Sea is exactly that, why should the River of Dust be any different?"

 "It's the Wysrund," he said.